Advice for the continued maintenance of your meadow

 In the first year it is likely that there will be few flowers from sown meadow seed.
 However there should be yellow rattle, plug plant flowers and a few daisies and clover.
 Cut the sward, keeping it short until the end of March to prevent the stronger-growing grasses from out-competing the slower-growing wild flowers.
 Remove all cuttings to ensure nitrogen levels are not too high.
 Weed out or spot-treat any perennial weeds which appear.
 If many annual weeds appear you may decide to top them by doing a high cut in April.
 Do not cut later than that as you may risk taking the tops off the yellow rattle plants!

 In following years there should be a greater variety of flowers.
-Cut the sward until the end of March then leave it to grow up, flower and set seed.
-Cut the hay any time from late July to September after all the plants have shed their seed.
+Cut the sward in the Spring from March – April to keep the vigorous grasses and weeds in check, then leave it to grow up, flower and set seed.
+A further cut of the hay should be made any time from late July to September to a height of about 5cm after all the plants have shed their seed.
 Remove all cuttings to gradually reduce the soil fertility and to avoid leaving a thatch which will inhibit the growth of next years flowers.
 During the autumn and winter, mow any re growth as necessary to prevent the grasses from becoming too dominant.

 Alternatively the meadow may be grazed at low intensity between August and March.
 On a field scale, meadows grazed over autumn or winter tend to be the most successful.
 If yellow rattle fails to establish in the first year, as it is an annual, re introduce seed in years 2 and 3, therefore keeping the dominant grasses in check!